tonysm/laravel-eventsourcing/readme.md

 # Laravel Event-Sourcing demo application

 Event Sourcing is a pattern that suggests a different approach to handle state.
-To keep it short, instead of storing the current state in the database, you store every single event about what the user did in your application, and you can derive what the current state of the application is by replaying all events that have happened.
+To keep it short, instead of storing the current state in the database, you store every single event that happened in your application/domain, and you can derive what the current state of the application is by replaying all events that have happened.

 ## Setup